JamesByers/esp8266_alexa_led_control_with_manual_adjustments/README.md

 A 1% duty cycle pulse is very narrow but as you can see in [this scope trace](/assets/scope_images/best/dimmer_driver_1per_zoom.png) the pulse (blue) reaches the Mosfet module's ~3v switching threshold quickly and acceptably.
 So all good.

-The 6.7V pulses are output to the power Mosfet module to deliver the 12V pulse with higher current for the LED strip.
-It turns out the voltage on the LED strip only drops to ~9.3V before the next pulse begins.
-Even with that, the LED strip is quite dim with a 1% duty cycle pulse.
+The 6.7V pulses are output to the power Mosfet module to deliver the 12V pulse with the higher current the LED strip needs.
+This particular LED strip is fully turned on at 12v and off below ~9.3V.
+Therefore, the voltage on the LED strip drops rapidly to ~9.3V and then more slowly after that when the pulse is off.
+The LED strip is quite dim with a 1% duty cycle pulse.
 Certainly as dim as I need.
 [Here is a view](/assets/scope_images/best/LED_strip_PWM_with_1uf2.png) of the pulses on the LED strip power line.

 ### Microcontroller software logic
 The [Arduino sketch](/code/esp8266_alexa_led_control_w_encoder/esp8266_alexa_led_control_w_encoder.ino) (program) performs these functions: